fhoedemakers/pico-infonesPlus/README.md

 > [!NOTE]
 > You cannot use two USB controllers for two player games.
 > At the moment only one USB controller is recognized by the driver.
-In this case the USB controller is always player 1, player 2 must be a NES controller.
+In this case the USB controller is always player 1.
+Player 2 must be a NES controller.

 | | Player 1 | Player 2 |